 Ambedkar reiterates the need for Dalits to agitate at the end of this essay.
 If no one speaks out, there will be no way to increase Dalit political power.

 The Revolt of Untouchables

 Dalit resistance came in two stages.
-Before 1920, Dalits concentrated on protest and petitioning the government.
-After 1920, Dalits realized that petition the government has little success.
+Before 1920, Dalits concentrated on protesting and petitioning the government.
+After 1920, Dalits realized that petitioning the government had little success.
 Also, the national government declared that all public utilities and institutions were open to all citizens regardless of caste.
 Dalits moved toward Civil Disobedience and Direct Action.

 One of the first civil disobedience campaigns was getting the ability to use roads near a temple called Vaikom in Travancore state.
 The campaign forced the government to move the road far enough away from the temple to allow Dalits to travel on it without polluting the temple.